antonpichka/library_architecture_mvvm_modify/package/README.md

 ##### Rules

-- KeysNamedServiceUtility - A class that stores keys for a particular service, and keys are distributed across classes:
+- KeysNamedServiceUtility - a class that stores keys for a particular service:
+- - Variables names (constants):
+- - - NamedQQNamedFirstQQ(NamedSecond):
+- - - - () - optional
+- - - - Named - some kind of class
+- - - - NamedFirst - variable of this class
+- - - - (NamedSecond) - if there is already one, then you can add a detailed description, or add it even if there is no such one
+- - - Example:
-- - Example - Class 'IPAddress', Key 'Ip', Code 'static const String iPAddressQQIp = "ip"':
+- - - - iPAddressQQIpQQJsonipAPI
-- KeysNamedUtility - It can be linked to a class or anything, it all depends on your abstract thinking:
+- KeysNamedUtility - a class that stores keys for anything (depending on your abstract thinking):
+- - Variables names (constants):
+- - - NamedQQ(NamedFirst)QQ(NamedSecond):
+- - - - () - optional
+- - - - Named - anything you like
+- - - - (NamedFirst) - anything you like
+- - - - (NamedSecond) - anything you like
+- - - Example:
-- - Example - Class 'DataForAntiDDosSystemVM', Key 'GetExceptionInStringWNotEqualsWCodeAndInputCode', Code 'static const String dataWAntiDDosSystemVMQQGetExceptionInStringWNotEqualsWCodeAndInputCode = "dataWAntiDDosSystemVMQQGetExceptionInStringWNotEqualsWCodeAndInputCode"':
+- - - - DataWAntiDDosSystemVMQQGetExceptionInStringWNotEqualsWCodeAndInputCode
-- NamedUtility - It could be anything:
+- NamedUtility - it could be anything:
-- - Example - TimerUtility, InsertUserUtility, etc...
+- - TimerUtility, InsertUserUtility, etc...
 - Methods names:
 - - Get:
 - - - get(Named)(WhereNamed)[FromNamed][ParameterNamed]: